KentumRIT/PrusaXL-4th-Axis-Cylindrical-Printing/4th-Axis-Control/Switching-Z-and-Theta-Control/Testing-Z-Repeatability/journal.md

 ### Test samples
 I printed test samples with modified G-code: `M84 Z` and `M17` were added to bracket each perimeter, external perimeter, infill, and solid infill print sequence such all movements during printing would have inactive Z-axis motors.
 The code I used for this modification can be found [here].

 I obseved the Z-axis motor with an oscilloscope during printing to verify that it was being properly disable, but it wasn't.
-My theory is that the movement commands `G0/G1` automatically activate all steppers, even if the Z axis isn't used in the move.
-To verify this, I modified the [G-code used](../Disabling-Motors-for-Switching/Z%20Disable%20Enable%20Test.gcode) to test if `M84` and `M17` were working to be the following repeated section
+Power was being delivered to the Z axis motor during printing (after the `M84 Z` G-code command).
+My initial theory is that the movement commands `G0/G1` automatically activate all steppers, even if the Z axis isn't used in the move.
+To verify this, I created [G-code](Z%Enable%Via%G1.gcode) that moves the extruder in a square pattern and turns off the Z axis between moves with a 1s delay added between each command:
 ```
 M84 Z
 G4 P1000
+G1 X25 Y25
+G4 P1000
+M84 Z
+G4 P1000
+G1 X25 Y45
+G4 P1000
+M84 Z
+G4 P1000
+G1 X45 Y45
+G4 P1000
+M84 Z
+G4 P1000
-G1 X20 Y20
+G1 X25 Y45
+G4 P1000
+M84 Z
-G4 P100
+G4 P1000
 ```
-If `G0/G1` does actually enable all steppers, then the above code should disable the Z motors, wait 1s, enable the Z motors, then wait 1s.
+If `G0/G1` does actually enable all steppers, then the above code should disable the Z motors, wait 1s, enable the Z motors, then wait 1s repeatedly.